 I visited Majdanek.
 Only a few barracks here are left; most have been destroyed.
 The rest of the site is now a large open field, just a few minutes from the middle of the regional centre of Lublin.
 You can see it from the top of the town hall tower.
 Did people not realize what was going on?
 Here in their own backyards?

 I wandered around in the slight drizzle, through fields of green grass and dandelions.
 I came to the old crematorium, where they burned the bodies.
 To make ash for the fertiliser that has helped the grass to be so green and the dandelions to grow.
 And to warm water to heat the showers.
 The ghosts feel strong here.
 There’s still ash in the crematorium ovens.
-The wind stirs and some dust gets into my nose.
+Is it my imagination, or can I still smell the smoke?

 I visited Treblinka.
 It’s about an hour from Warsaw.
 A fake train station greeted the arrivals, including time-tables, a ticket counter and even a clock.
 It was fake, too.
 A guard set the hands before every arrival.
 People from all over the country arrived, undressed, and in most cases were immediately taken to chambers where they were gassed with carbon monoxide.
 The stench of the rotting bodies could be smelt for 10 kilometres.
 Why have my travels taken me here now, and not then?